ipdb/ipdb-tx-spec/docs/transactions/source/transactions/conditions.rst

 -------------

 A subcondition can be implemented as an :term:`associative array`.
-In this version of the IPDB Protocol, there are two possible subcondition types:
+In this version of the IPDB Transaction Spec, there are two possible subcondition types:

 1. ED25519-SHA-256
 2. THRESHOLD-SHA-256